 We have identified six SDGs that are material to our business.
-More details can be found on pages 59 to 60.
+More details can be found on page 62 to 63.

 We also complete a variety of issue and stakeholder-specific rankings and benchmarks such as the Workforce Disclosure Initiative (WDI).
-Disclosure of these performance scores can be found on our website.
+Disclosure of these performance scores can be found on our website. unitedutilities.com/corporate/ responsibility/our-approach/cr-performance

-unitedutilities.com/corporate/responsibility/our-approach/cr-performance